gplima89/AzureFileLifeCycleAudit/README.md

 ## Overview

 This PowerShell script automates the auditing of files in an Azure Storage File Share.
-It runs within an Azure Automation Account and generates detailed CSV reports containing metadata for all files in the specified file share.
+It runs within an Azure Automation Account and exports detailed metadata to an Azure Storage Table for efficient querying and analysis.

 ## Objective